atchai/eyewitness/DEPLOY.md

 6. Add an environment variable with `heroku config:set ENTRY_POINT=bot -a eyewitness-bot`.
 7. Run `heroku domains:add eyewitness-bot.<DOMAIN_NAME> -a eyewitness-bot` replacing <DOMAIN_NAME> as appropriate.
 8. Take note of the DNS target given to you by the previous command, e.g. "eyewitness-bot.sometest.com.herokudns.com".
-9. Run `heroku container:push web -a eyewitness-bot` to deploy the bot.
+9. Run `heroku container:push web -a eyewitness-bot` to push the Docker image to Heroku.
+10. Run `heroku container:release -a eyewitness-bot web` to deploy the bot.
-10. Run `heroku dyno:resize hobby -a eyewitness-bot` to allow us to use SSL on the domain (costs apply, see Heroku pricing).
+11. Run `heroku dyno:resize hobby -a eyewitness-bot` to allow us to use SSL on the domain (costs apply, see Heroku pricing).
-11. Enable automatic SSL certificate management with `heroku certs:auto:enable -a eyewitness-bot`.
+12. Enable automatic SSL certificate management with `heroku certs:auto:enable -a eyewitness-bot`.

 ### Setup DNS
 1. Add a CNAME DNS record to your domain "eyewitness-bot" which points to the DNS target given in the previous section.